Pantastisch/fritz_nas_auto_mount/README.md

 Your FRITZ!NAS user password which will have access to your `%NAS_PATH%`.

 ## Usage

+ 1. Make the NAS path by doing:
+ `mkdir /mnt/fritz_nas/%NAS_PATH%`

-Enable `rpcbind` by following command:
+2. Enable `rpcbind` by following command:
 `sudo update-rc.d rpcbind enable`

-Test if your device appears:
+3. Test if your device appears:
 `sudo mount -a`

-Your NAS will be available on your Linux device on `/mnt/fritz_nas/%NAS_PATH%`.
+4. Your NAS will be available on your Linux device on:
+`cd /mnt/fritz_nas/%NAS_PATH%`